bennorth/dragon32-invaders-revenge/report.md

 Use of `PULS PC,A` to save a byte over `PULS A / RTS`.

 Most (all?) sounds clear `Var_b_PostDrawDelay`, to try to keep the frame rate consistent whether there is a sound playing or not.
 Sound effects therefore have to shorten at higher game speeds, but this could be called a feature because the game sounds more frantic as it speeds up.
+"Frame rate" of game kept consistent by either playing a sound or running a do-nothing loop (but not both).
+Presumably some calculations or experiments or both went into the computations of sound duration based on `Var_b_PostDrawDelay`.

 Use of BCD and dedicated instructions (`DAA`) to store and work with score.